porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/introduction.md

 ### Usage

 Assuming a proper SCSS compiler is setup within your project: Simply import the following file at the place where you want to make use of the Porsche UI Kit SCSS utils.

 ```
 @import '~@porsche-ui/ui-kit-scss-utils/index';
 ```

-If your SCSS compiler does not support '~' (tilde)) imports, you can of course also import it via path from your node_modules.
+If your SCSS compiler does not support '~' (tilde)) imports, you can of course also import it via a path from your node_modules.

 ```
 @import 'node_modules/@porsche-ui/ui-kit-scss-utils/index';